 Kimmery Martin is an emergency medicine doctor-turned novelist whose works of medical fiction have been praised by The Harvard Crimson, Southern Living, The Charlotte Observer, and The New York Times, among others.

-Here is what Kimmery had to say when we asked her about her career journey and what she has learned along the way:
+Here is what Kimmery had to say when we asked her about her career journey:

-First and foremost: read.
-But read analytically.
+Martin: First and foremost, read, but read analytically.
 Pay attention to what you love about a given author’s style, how the story is structured, and what elements in the fiction grab your attention.
 We are all innate storytellers and we all have a unique voice.
-Good writing does require mastering the mechanics but it is also a process of honing your own individual voice.
+Good writing does require mastering the mechanics, but it is also a process of honing your own individual voice.

-No question: meeting readers, whether that is in-person or on Instagram or through my website.
+Martin: No question: meeting readers, whether that is in-person, on Instagram, or through my website.
 My horizons have broadened exponentially as a result of publishing my novels; I now have friends on all seven continents.
 Writing provides you this extraordinary platform for making connections.

-All really good fiction contains tension.
-It’s paradoxical because in real life, people tend not to like the sensation of being on edge.
-But in a story, no matter the genre, you’re obligated to put the reader through some degree of hell.
+Martin: All really good fiction contains tension.
+It’s paradoxical because in real life, people tend not to like the sensation of being on edge, but in a story, no matter the genre, you’re obligated to put the reader through some degree of it.
 You want them turning the page to find out whether or not the heroine will prevail.
 It would be a boring story if nothing went wrong.

-I have a structured, ten-point plan for each day, with timelines and ranked goals and little check boxes.
+Martin: I have a structured, ten-point plan for each day with timelines, ranked goals, and little check boxes.
 Just kidding.
 I thrive on chaos.

-What steps should one take to build her professional and personal community?
+GenHERation®: What steps should you take to build your professional and personal community?

-I think the key in building a community is authentic engagement.
-Don’t set a goal of collecting followers; instead, think of how you can forge a genuine relationship.
-Ask questions, make meaningful comments on other people’s circumstances, provide someone else with a leg up.
+Martin: I think the key in building a community is authentic engagement.
+Don’t set a goal of collecting followers.
+Instead, think of how you can forge a genuine relationship.
+Ask questions, make meaningful comments on other people’s circumstances, and provide someone else with a leg up.
 Listen to what others are saying.
 Women tend to be inherently good at this and it helps us in the long run.
 You don’t have to neglect your own priorities to build up a circle of committed people.

-My younger self would probably disregard advice from my older self, but here goes: embrace your inner nerd.
-One day it will spark not one but two careers.
+Martin: My younger self would probably disregard advice from my older self, but here goes: embrace your inner nerd.
+One day it will spark not one, but two careers.